Updated: Aug 22, 2022

 Disclaimer: I am a Lee Filters Brand Ambassador, but have not been paid to produce this post.

-3) At least a 16GB SD Card - we are going to be taking a LOT of images! !
+3) At least a 32GB SD Card - we are going to be taking a LOT of images! !
+I always now go out with a 258GB memory card to be safe.

 4) Patience and the willing to experiment! ! !